alexaltair/whiteboard/notes.md

   puts an x_id in the z table and a z_id on the y table What happens if you don't type "Z has_one Y"?
 X has_and_belongs_to_many Y
-  Makes a Xs_Ys table, whose rows are pairs of x_ids and y_ids.
+  Makes a XsYs table, whose rows are pairs of x_ids and y_ids.
   What happens if you don't write "has_and_belong_to_many" in both places? belongs_to vs has_one has_many :through vs has_and_belongs_to_many